Probed/RPG/server/Map/Universe.md

 ## [store](#store) : function(`options`, `callback`)

-If any `maps` exist within the universe they will be stored as well.
-[Map](https://github.com/Probed/RPG/blob/master/server/Map/Map.md#store)
+If any `maps` exist within the universe they will be stored as well. see [Map](https://github.com/Probed/RPG/blob/master/server/Map/Map.md#store)

-If any `tiles` exist within the maps they will be stored also.
+If any `tiles` exist within the maps they will be stored also. see [Tile](https://github.com/Probed/RPG/blob/master/server/Map/Tile.md#store)

 * `options` *required*
     * `user` **:** the [User](#) making the request